N/A

 An amusing but not entirely accurate summary!

 In fact, credit is an essential aspect of business.
-For example, 39% of B2B sales in Britain are made on credit.
+For example, 85% of B2B buyers want to purchase goods and services on terms.

 Let’s explore what trade credit is, along with its benefits and drawbacks.